Understanding our bodies: Headache

 What does it look like?

-A headache can present itself in multiple ways: a single continuous dull ache or many small sudden jolts of pain, a single episode of occurrence per week or tens of times a day, forehead pain or back-of-the-head pain that seems to descend into your neck, etc. The single common element to all types of headaches is a pain in the general area of the head, often times felt as if coming from inside the head itself.
+A headache can present itself in multiple ways: a single continuous dull ache or many small sudden jolts of pain, a single episode of occurrence per week or tens of times a day, forehead or back-of-the-head pain that seems to descend into your neck, etc. The single common element to all types of headaches is a pain in the general area of the head, often felt as if it was coming from inside the head itself.

 Some subtypes of headaches can also present themselves accompanied by neck or shoulder pain.
 It is therefore quite crucial to properly detail the symptoms you experience when consulting a healthcare professional to facilitate an accurate diagnosis and an optimized course of treatment to your needs.